GuyOrlov/cv/README.md

 #### Technical Skills: Python, SQL, Excel, Google Sheets, Power BI, and Tableau 👩‍💻

+## About Me
+I am studying an apprenticeship NVQ Level 4 Data Analyst course with BPP.
+This is helping me hone my skills to become a Data Analyst.
+I excel in data visualisation, data cleaning, crafting impactful dashboards, and using colours and graphics effectively with Microsoft Excel, MS Power BI, Canva, MS PowerPoint, and Figma.
+My expertise spans disability, accessibility, NHS, and football data.
+If you're looking to turn numbers into compelling visuals, explore my portfolio and connect with me at guy.orlov@gmail.com for assistance.

 ## Education
 - BSc., Computing Visualisation | Sheffield Hallam (_July 2009_)